Diagnostic

 A focused, 2-week diagnostic that turns ambiguity into a prioritized plan your team can act on.

 Not sure yet?
-Run the 3-minute scorecard to surface risks first.
+Run the 3-minute scorecard to surface risk first.